The Algorithms logo

 """

-Choose the second alpha by using heuristic algorithm ;steps:
+Choose the second alpha using a heuristic algorithm

 alpha2 are optimized.